MicrosoftLearning/mslearn-postgresql/Instructions/Labs/05-exercise-create-stored-procedure-azure-database-for-postgresql.md

     1. If you highlight just the **SELECT current_database()** statement and run it, you notice that the database is currently set to `postgres`.
 You need to change it to `zoodb`.

     1. Select the ellipsis in the menu bar with the *run* icon and select **Change PostgreSQL Database**.
 Select `zoodb` from the list of databases.

+    > &#128221; You can also change the database on the query pane.
+You can note the server name and database name under the query tab itself.
+Selecting the database name will show a list of databases.
+Select the `zoodb` database from the list.

     1. Run the **SELECT current_database()** statement again to confirm that the database is now set to `zoodb`.